1. Email Marketing

 Incorporate CTA

-Black Friday emails should have a clear goal, just like all other marketing emails.
-Having multiple clear CTA is a must when sending email with the intention of conversion.
+Like all other marketing emails, Black Friday emails should have a clear goal.
+Having multiple clear calls to action (CTAs) is a must when sending an email with the intention of conversion.

 Moreover, if you’re sending a lengthy email, you should try to include the CTA multiple times, so the user will always be able to find it easily.